niccolodpdu/COTIN/README.md

 ## INTRODUCTION
 ### MSIMPUT:
-- 'msImput.R' houses all the msImput function.
+- 'msImput.R' houses all the msImput functions.
 - 'msImput_experiment.R' is used for conducting all experiments mentioned in our paper.
 - 'Cosbin_functions.R' is sourced in the experiments mentioned above.